Transistor Amplifier Design for Beginners. Part 5.

 Here is the previous equivalent circuit including external 100R resistors each with noise voltage Vn :

 The thermal noise voltage of resistance R depends on temperature and bandwidth, and for audio applications we would usually only be interested in a 20kHz bandwidth.
 With absolute temperature T and bandwidth B the noise voltage Vn is SQRT( 4kTRB ).
 This is the 'root mean square' voltage, which is exactly what it says, the square root of the average of the square of the voltage.
 This is more predictable than either average or peak voltage, and in practice the peak voltage is uncertain, the most we could do is specify some level and say the voltage is above that level on average some percentage of the time.
-We would perhaps guess that with nothing to limit the bandwidth, B, an ideal resistor would have an infinite noise voltage resulting from an infinite bandwidth, but real resistors always have some equivalent parallel capacitance and, perhaps surprisingly, for a given value C the total noise voltage over unlimited bandwidth is Vn = kT/C, which is independent of R. Changing the value of R does not affect the total noise voltage if C is constant, but it does affect the frequency distribution, so for increased R the noise voltage increases at low frequencies but decreases at high frequencies.
+We would perhaps guess that with nothing to limit the bandwidth, B, an ideal resistor would have an infinite noise voltage resulting from an infinite bandwidth, but real resistors always have some equivalent parallel capacitance and, perhaps surprisingly, for a given value C the total noise voltage over unlimited bandwidth is Vn = kT/C, which is independent of the value of R (but T is still the temperature of the resistor, not the capacitor).
+Changing the value of R does not affect the total noise voltage if C is constant, but it does affect the frequency distribution, so for increased R the noise voltage increases at low frequencies but decreases at high frequencies.
 In this context 'high frequencies' could be hundreds of MHz so at audio frequencies we can then safely use the previous formula for Vn which ignores the effect of capacitance.